rhildred/angular-charts/README.md

-The `gh-pages` branch contains the generated demo page for [http://crudbetter.github.io/angular-charts/](http://crudbetter.github.io/angular-charts/) as well as all released versions.
+This `gh-pages` branch contains the generated demo page for [https://rhildred.github.io/angular-charts/](https://rhildred.github.io/angular-charts/) as well as all released versions.

+I also added an [impress.js slideshow](http://rhildred.github.io/angular-charts/slideshow.html) with charts in it.